-This is a very personal question as there are a whole suite of health insurance products on the market all with different levels of cover, varying limits and policy terms.
+This is a very personal question as there are a whole suite of health insurance products on the market, all with different levels of cover, varying limits and policy terms.

 Inpatient treatment will often be covered in full where you will have a monetary cap such as £1,000 per policy year on outpatient treatment such as scans, diagnostics tests and consultations.

-Broadly speaking most comprehensive health insurance plans will cover both inpatient treatment and outpatient treatment in full with a number of additional benefits thrown in to the mix.
+Broadly speaking most Comprehensive Health Insurance plans will cover both inpatient treatment and outpatient treatment in full with a number of additional benefits thrown in to the mix.